Children's groups

 No results

-As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.
+Since the exhibition halls cannot accommodate an entire class, the museum offers a guided tour combined with a workshop led by two docents: while thefirst group tours the museum, the second takes part in a workshop.

-Visit: Discover the history of World War II, the Resistance, and deportation through the museum's collections and immerse yourself in the daily life of the French people in the early 1940s.
+Tour: Discover the history of World War II, the Resistance, and the deportations through the museum’s collections, and get a glimpse into the daily lives of the French people in the early 1940s.

-Workshop: How can we grasp the impact of World War II on the scale of a lifetime?
-How can we cope with the upheavals of everyday life?
-How can we keep in mind that, for those living at the time, the future was not written?
-Delve into Jeanne Oudot's personal diary and discover, page after page, how small and large-scale history resonate.
+Workshop: How can we grasp the impact of World War II on an individual’s life?
+How can we cope with the upheavals of daily life?
+How can we remember that, for people living at the time, the future was not yet written?
+Delve into Jeanne Oudot’s personal diary and discover, as you turn the pages, how personal and collective history intertwine.

 Duration: 2.
-5 hours (1 hour 15 minutes tour, 1 hour 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays
+5 hours (1 hour and 15 minutes tour, 1 hour and 15 minutes workshop) - Mondays, Tuesdays, Thursdays, and Fridays

 Group size: 1 class divided into 2 groups (up to 18 students per group)